ChibiOS/ChibiOS/readme.txt

   (backported to 2.4.3).
 - FIX: Fixed wrong SPI path in platform_f105_f107.mk (bug 3598151).
 - FIX: Fixed PHY powerdown issues not fixed (bug 3596911).
+- NEW: Now the general documentation includes data extracted from the low level driver templates.
+Per-platform/architecture documents are no more required and will be replaced with technical articles and examples for each specific driver.
 - NEW: Added a build test project for low level device driver templates.
 - NEW: Enhanced CAN driver model, support for mailboxes has been added.
 STM32 driver implementation upgraded.